rebelsky/sams-assorted-musings-reflections/letter-to-incoming-chair-easing-the-burden.md

 probably worth figuring out when planning is and is not necessary.

 Delegate!
 Students can do a lot.
 You can get money for them from Ang.
+We share.

+Michelle says that you should not delegate to much to me and, if you try, I should say no.  Try not to delegate too much too our early-career faculty.
+They should be working on their teaching and scholarship so that they can earn tenure.

 Warning: Sometimes delegation doesn't work the way it's supposed to.
 I tried to delegate the Linux SysAdmin search.
 I still spent way too